 Ocean resources include: fish, crustaceans, and other seafood, as well as algae and whale oil.

 There are also large mineral and metal deposits close to the mountains, including iron ore, copper, gold, and zinc, and coal.
-There are also petroleum/oil deposits in the far north by the sea, but the drilling technology to tap into this resource is still underdeveloped.
+In the mid 19th century, petroleum deposits were discovered far north by the sea.

 Lumber, paper, agricultural and husbandry equipment, fish, dairy products (cheese, milk, yogurt, etc), root vegetables, grains, and maple products are some of Titania’s major exports.